Sarepta Therapeutics Inc Annual Shareholders Meeting Transcript

 Operator

-Hello, and welcome to the Annual Meeting of Stockholders of Sarepta Therapeutics Inc. Please note that today's meeting is being recorded.
+Good morning, and welcome to the Annual Meeting of Stockholders of Sarepta Therapeutics, Inc. Please note that today's meeting is being recorded.
+(Operator Instructions)

 It is now my pleasure to turn today's meeting over to Dr. M. Kathleen Behrens.
-Dr. Behrens, the floor is yours.
+The floor is yours.

 M. Kathleen Behrens - Sarepta Therapeutics, Inc. - Independent Chairwoman

-Thank you, Chris.
-Welcome to the 2021 Annual Meeting of Stockholders for Sarepta Therapeutics.
-It is now 9:00 a.m., and the meeting will please come to order.
-My name is Dr. M. Kathleen Behrens, and as chairwoman of the Board of Directors of Sarepta, I will be presiding over this meeting.
-Doug Ingram, President and Chief Executive Officer of Sarepta, will also preside over portions of the meeting.
-Ryan Brown Senior Vice President, General Counsel and Corporate Secretary, will record the proceedings.
+Good morning, and welcome to the 2022 Annual Meeting of Stockholders for Sarepta Therapeutics.
+It is now a few minutes after 9:00 a.m.
+Eastern Daylight Time, and the meeting will please come to order.
+My name is Dr. M. Kathleen Behrens.
+And as Chairwoman of the Board of Directors of Sarepta, I will be presiding over this meeting.
+Doug Ingram, President and Chief Executive Officer of Sarepta, will also preside over a portion of the meeting.
+Ryan Brown, Senior Vice President, General Counsel and Corporate Secretary, will record the proceedings.

-We would now like to take a moment to acknowledge the contributions of Dr. John C. Martin, former Sarepta Board member and renowned biotech leader, who passed away unexpectedly on March 30 of this
+I will turn to the order of the business of today's meeting, which will follow the agenda that is attached to the document section of the webcast.
+If you have

 Sarepta Therapeutics Inc Annual Shareholders Meeting Transcript